 - What is the big user problem that needs to be solved?

-End of the define phase will help you to build a clear problem statement in a user-centered way.
-Once you’ve devised the problem into words, you can come up with solutions and ideas — which brings us to the next stage.
+The end of the defined phase will help you to build a clear problem statement in a user-centered way.
+Once you’ve devised the problem in words, you can come up with solutions and ideas — which brings us to the next stage.

-With solid research of user needs and problem statement, it is about time to begin with Design Thinking process working on potential solutions.
+With solid research on user needs and problem statements, it is about time, to begin with, the Design Thinking process of working on potential solutions.
 This is the phase revolving around creativity and ideation.
-This stage will be about designers holding ideation session, exploring new ideas, and brainstorming.
+This stage will be about designers holding ideation sessions, exploring new ideas, and brainstorming.
 The end of this phase will help you come up with strong ideas to embark upon further.

-This is phase where we can get experimental and transform ideas into products.
-Prototyping phase is developing a mini version of the product which also uses solutions identified in previous stages.
-This step is all about validating solutions identified, highlight any limitations or obstacles.
-Throughout the stage of prototyping, the proposed solutions may be established, enhanced, revamped or rejected depending on how they work in prototype form.
+This is a phase where we can get experimental and transform ideas into products.
+The prototyping phase is developing a mini version of the product which also uses solutions identified in previous stages.
+This step is all about validating solutions identified, highlighting any limitations or obstacles.
+Throughout the stage of prototyping, the proposed solutions may be established, enhanced, revamped, or rejected depending on how they work in prototype form.

 After the stage of prototyping comes rigorous testing, but it’s worth noting that this is not the end of the Design Thinking process.
 In reality, the results of the testing phase will often push you back to introspect the steps crossed before, providing actionable insights to redefine the original problem statement or to come up with new ideas you hadn’t crossed your mind before.